top of page

 A metallic clicking sound called Cecilia’s attention to the passenger seat, where Business had somehow produced a shotgun and was now feeding shotshells into it.
 He noticed her expression of apprehension.

-“You’ll want to keep your head down if I have to use this, love,” he said, his r’s rounded in the unmistakable mark of an esteemed British accent.
+“You’ll want to keep your head down if I have to use this, love,” he said, his words rounded in the unmistakable mark of an English accent.

 Davy turned in his seat with some difficulty, peering out the rear window.
 “Are you expecting to be followed?”